rodrigotoledo/rails_zap/README.md

 - Material Icons
 - Stimulus
 - StimulusReflex
-- Broadcasting com hotwire-rails
+- Broadcasting with hotwire-rails
-- Docker para
-  - Redis
+- Docker with Redis

 ## What will be recreated
 The main interface that includes the list of recent chats on the left-hand side.